How do you become a Pinterest Virtual Assistant?

 If I focus on having too many clients, then I’m exhausted by the middle of the week.
 But if I chase high ticket clients, each one will require a lot of work from me too.

 So, my biggest challenge now is to balance my work with my daily life.
 I’m a very ambitious person and want to achieve my income goals, so I keep trying to get clients even when I have a full plate!

-What kind of person is a good fit for this role?
+What kind of person is a good fit to be a Pinterest Virtual Assistant?

 - a self-starter

 I recommend the course Become A Pinterest VA Today! because it taught me everything from how to create my packages and pricing to pitching potential leads to land paying clients!

 This Pinterest Prep Workbook is the best, and it’s an introduction to being a Pinterest VA.

 What’s your #1 piece of advice for anyone who wants to be a Pinterest Virtual Assistant?

 My number one advice for an aspiring Pinterest VA would be to INVEST time and money into learning Pinterest skills, have packages and website ready, spend some time thinking about how many hours you want to work, how you’re going to woo clients as well as keep hustling everyday until you make it.

 There’s still a huge demand for Pinterest virtual assisting and management out there, but make sure you do quality work and the rest will come.
 Focus on building a reputation, give value to your potential clients and they will want to hire you.
 Don’t be all sales-y in the beginning.